containers/podman-desktop/website/blog/2022-11-17-develop-podman-using-codespaces.md

 ## Conclusion

-The DevContainer image for Podman Desktop is recent so it'll probably evolve over time by adding new capabilities but it allows you to build/run/experiment the tool or to contribute to the website.
+The DevContainer image for Podman Desktop is recent so it'll probably evolve over time by adding new capabilities but it allows you to easily build/run/experiment and **contribute** to the tool or the website.